lstsai/Flix/README.md

 - [x ] User sees a loading state while waiting for the movies API.
 - [x ] User can pull to refresh the movie list.
 - [x ] User sees an error message when there's a networking error.
-- [ x] User can tap a tab bar button to view a grid layout of Movie Posters using a CollectionView.
+- [x] User can tap a tab bar button to view a grid layout of Movie Posters using a CollectionView.

 The following **optional** features are implemented: